Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 What is right join

-so from the TblUniversity table, I want the Massachusetts Institute of Technology (MIT) record as well, irrespective of whether there is a student assigned to that University or not. we want all the rows from the right table.
+If there is a requirement where someone asks for all the matching records between both tables, plus non-matching records from the right table, then from the TblUniversity table, they would want the Massachusetts Institute of Technology (MIT) record as well, irrespective of whether there is a student assigned to that university or not.
+In other words, they want all the rows from the right table.

 SELECT StudentName, Gender, UniversityName